HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 The provider has a FHIR server.
 The CBO has a FHIR-enabled application.
 The patient has a FHIR-enabled patient application.

-Functionally, this use case is the same as the previous use case, except that the CBO has a FHIR-enabled application, but does not support a FHIR API.
+Functionally, this use case is the same as the previous use case, except that the CBO has a FHIR-enabled application but does not support a FHIR API.
 As a result, the provider can't push information to the CBO, but rather the CBO needs to pull information from the provider.
 At the conclusion of the referral, the CBO POSTS needed information (e.g., Procedures) to the provider FHIR server and updates the status and the linked resources of the Task.

 The details of the FHIR-based exchanges in that box are provided in the [following section](referral_workflow.html#direct-referral-detailed-view).